ishrivatsa/vcs-fitcycle-deployer/README.md

 These instructions will allow you to get a copy of the project and deploy Fitcycle application in AWS.
 It will also configure the instances.

+The app can be deployed with 2 different architectures

+1. With MySql database on a VM and a HA Proxy to load balance between databases

+2. AWS RDS as a database with or without multi-az mode (multi-az is recommended mode)

 See notes below for troubleshooting.

 ## Requirements: